MSI GeForce RTX 5060 Gaming

 • Memory bus width is 128-bit on MSI GeForce RTX 5060 Gaming and 192-bit on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• RGB lighting is present on MSI GeForce RTX 5060 Gaming and not present on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• RGB lighting is present on MSI GeForce RTX 5060 Gaming but not available on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• HDMI output is present on MSI GeForce RTX 5060 Gaming and not present on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• An HDMI output is present on MSI GeForce RTX 5060 Gaming but not available on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• DisplayPort outputs are 3 on MSI GeForce RTX 5060 Gaming and 0 on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• DisplayPort outputs number 3 on MSI GeForce RTX 5060 Gaming and 0 on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• Mini DisplayPort outputs are 0 on MSI GeForce RTX 5060 Gaming and 4 on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• Mini DisplayPort outputs number 0 on MSI GeForce RTX 5060 Gaming and 4 on Nvidia RTX Pro 4000 Blackwell SFF Edition.

 • Thermal Design Power (TDP) is 145W on MSI GeForce RTX 5060 Gaming and 70W on Nvidia RTX Pro 4000 Blackwell SFF Edition.

-• Number of transistors is 21900 million on MSI GeForce RTX 5060 Gaming and 45600 million on Nvidia RTX Pro 4000 Blackwell SFF Edition.
+• The number of transistors is 21900 million on MSI GeForce RTX 5060 Gaming and 45600 million on Nvidia RTX Pro 4000 Blackwell SFF Edition.

 • Width is 248 mm on MSI GeForce RTX 5060 Gaming and 167.6 mm on Nvidia RTX Pro 4000 Blackwell SFF Edition.